prakashtimilsina/databases-dockers/MongoDB/readme.md

 # Start Local mongodb

-## When `docker-compose.yml` is ready and in the root folder i.e. inside MongoDB directory
+## When `docker-compose.yml` is ready and in the root folder i.e. inside MongoDB directory.

 ```bash
 docker-compose up